stelmachowicz/model_server/docs/ovms_quickstart.md

 In the `results` folder, you can find files containing inference results.
 In our case, it will be a modified input image with bounding boxes indicating detected faces.

-Note: Similar steps can be repeated also for the model with ONNX model.
-Check the inference [use case example with a public ResNet model in ONNX format](https://github.com/openvinotoolkit/model_server/tree/develop/demos/using_onnx_model/python).